saltyorg/docs/docs/advanced/your-own-containers.md

         If the url is using Cloudflare, with the same account as Saltbox uses, the value should be `cfdns`.

-        If you don't use Cloudflare with the URL used or another reason why it cannot use DNS validation use `httpresolver`.
+        If you don't use Cloudflare with the URL used, or for another reason it cannot use DNS validation, use `httpresolver`.

         Remember to enable http_validation in the adv_settings.yml config to enable the httpresolver when using Cloudflare.

-    18. Defines the configuration used for SSL, leave this alone unless you know what you are doing.
+    18. Defines the configuration used for SSL; leave this alone unless you know what you are doing.
     19. Defines which port Traefik routes the traffic to.
     20. Add any volume mounts the container needs.

         /host_path:/container_path

-    21. This section tells docker compose that the network is managed outside of this compose file.
+    21. This section tells Docker Compose that the network is managed outside of this compose file.

 === "Using Traefik (Authelia + API Router)"
     ```yaml